-It is predicted that more than 96% of people have expected that social commerce and digital payments in the coming years.
+It is predicted that more than 96% of people have expected social commerce and digital payments in the coming years.
 It is estimated that 57% of respondents do expect significant growth.

 Many respondents do believe that buying software like Venmo can help in decreasing fraud.

 In the field of digital payments, false chargebacks do carry devastating effects on the business.
-Therefore, one must take strict measures for the prevention of chargeback instances.
+Therefore, one must take strict measures the prevention of chargeback instances.
 Thus, one can conduct proper identity verification and due diligence of customers even before transactions get completed.

 Financial regulatory authorities like FATF have inducted strict KYC and AML regulations necessary for financial institutions and banks to follow.